The extreme right breaks the two-party system in Portugal 50 years after the end of the dictatorship |

 700,000 new voters

 With more than 700,000 new voters, it seems clear that Ventura fishes in all fishing grounds.
 It manages to mobilize abstentionist votes, as demonstrated by the historic participation of 66%, but it also attracts voters from both the right and the left.
 What can a communist voter, a socialist voter, a centre-right voter and an abstentionist have in common?
-It doesn’t seem like it’s ideology, but it could be discontent and fatigue.
+It doesn’t seem like it’s ideology, but it might be discontent and fatigue.
 As the socialist leader, Pedro Nuno Santos, recognized in the speech where he admitted his defeat, “there are not 18% of Portuguese racist and xenophobic voters, but there are many indignant Portuguese.”

 Also her colleague Ana Gomes, in her intervention on the SIC channel, made a self-criticism and blamed her own party for having fattened the extreme right for having failed to resolve serious problems: “In many actions and omissions, the PS ended up giving ammunition to Chega.
 For example, we have Chega’s overwhelming victory in the Algarve.
 “I wonder how it is accepted that a basic issue like water has not been assured in the region during the socialist government of these years.”
 The south of Portugal is experiencing a serious drought, with reservoirs at 25% of their capacity, which will soon lead to drastic water cuts in agriculture and tourism, two basic pillars of the regional economy.